Major reasons to serve this airport

 - 24/7 operations, no curfew.

-- World-class conference, events and sporting facilities.
+- World-class meeting and conference, events (Perth Arena and new Optus Stadium) and sporting facilities.

 Marketing/and other support